Month: Baháʼí calendar

 The Baháʼí calendar is the calendar used by the Baháʼí Faith.
 It is a solar calendar with regular years of 365 days, and leap years of 366 days.
 Years are composed of 19 months of 19 days each (361 days), plus an extra period of "Intercalary Days" (4 in regular and 5 in leap years).
 The months are named after the attributes of God.
 Days of the year begin and end at sundown.

 Iranian calendar (Persian calendar)

-The Iranian / Persian calendar, currently used in Iran and Afghanistan, also has 12 months.
+The Iranian / Persian calendar, currently used in Iran, also has 12 months.
 The Persian names are included in the parentheses.
 It begins on the northern Spring equinox.